SikaiWang224/teamproject-/proposal.md

 #### Conclusion:
 - Summary of main findings
 - Implications and potential applications
+- Forecast the future market when new federal announcemet comes.

 #### Resources:
 - Links to related files (Jupyter notebooks, sentiment standard files, etc.)